Scotland needs more Nia teachers! And we would love you to join our vibrant, growing community.

 Follow this link to see where you can currently take a Nia class in Scotland.

-The next teacher training (Nia White Belt Intensive) in Scotland will be in Burntisland from 14th – 20th July 2017.
-For all the details, take a look here.
+The next teacher training (Nia White Belt Intensive) in Scotland will be in Burntisland from 12th – 18th July 2019.
+For all the details and to book your place, take a look here.